OWI-Lab/py_fatigue/README.md

   <img src="https://owi-lab.github.io/py_fatigue/_static/py-fatigue-logo-with-name.png" alt="py-fatigue logo" width="height"/>
 </p>

 Py-Fatigue is a Python package for cycle-conuting, fatigue analysis and crack propagation prediction.
 It is developed by [OWI-Lab](https://www.owi-lab.be/) at Vrije Universiteit Brussel.
+Full documentation can be found [**here**](https://owi-lab.github.io/py_fatigue/).

 - a powerful cycle-counting implementation based on the ASTM E1049-85 rainflow method that retrieves the main class of the package: ``CycleCount``
 - capability of storing the ``CycleCount`` results in a sparse format for storage and memory efficiency